Router Security Suggested secure routers Website by

 Dong Ngo reviewed the Gold in Jan.
 2021 and said " ... it's best used as a souped-up version of the Firewalla Blue Plus ... you should consider it an add-on firewall / online-protection device of an existing network, rather than a router that hosts a network of its own, where it makes things a bit too complicated for home users.".
 Full review: Firewalla Gold Review: An Expensive but Totally-a-Keeper Add-on Firewall.

-FIREWALLA PURPLE: Firewalla Purple was released in January 2022 for $319.
-As of Aug.
-2023 it is $339.
+FIREWALLA PURPLE: Firewalla Purple was released in January 2022 for $320.
+In Aug.
+2023 it was $340.
+In July 2024, it was $360.
 While it can function as a router, be aware that it has but one LAN port.
 It can also be installed between a modem and a router, but in that mode, there is nothing it can do about VPN or Tor connections.
 Finally, it can be plugged into the LAN port of an existing router, but in that mode, it does not work with all routers.
 As a router, the Wi-Fi is short-range, there are no external Wi-Fi antennas.
 Many will need to add an Access Point or a normal router for the Wi-Fi.
 But, this would occupy the lone LAN port, so you would also need a switch.
 And, while it brags about VLAN support, that requires an external smart switch, one that supports VLANs.
 So, things get complicated fast.
 And, while it is marketed as being easy, some users will need to deal with three different devices with three different user interfaces.
 Not so easy.

 By way of comparison, a pcWRT router does VLANs all by itself, no external switch needed. pcWRT also does normal Wi-Fi with four external antennas.
 And it costs $129 and can be used without sending any data to the company.
 Firewalla requires a mobile app for configuration, so there is no way to know what data is sent to the company.
 Both do parental controls and ad blocking.
 Both support a maximum of 5 VLANs.
 Firewalla can be an OpenVPN client, pcWRT also includes IKEv2 and WireGuard client software.
 Both can make a site-to-site connection with themselves.
 However, Firewalla only supports the much slower OpenVPN for site-to-site connections.